Tickets

 RETURNS & SINGLES

-The price and availability of most return fares is regulated by law, and generally speaking, these tickets cost just a few pence more than a normal single ticket.
-So our standard advice is to buy a ‘walk-on’ day or period return, even if you are unlikely to be coming back (you never know).
-However, there are now some exceptions, because the private rail companies are allowed to introduce their own cheaper single fares, usually (but not always) for use exclusively on their own trains.
-These tickets can be very cheap, so two of them may well work out better value than a normal regulated return fare.
-Some are poorly advertised locally, while others are available on the company’s website.
+Some of these advance single tickets are poorly advertised locally, while others are available only on the company’s website.
 All require some sort of advance purchase, and you’ll generally have to book on a specific train.
-In many cases the really cheap fares are for odd trains in the graveyard slot, with more practical services more expensive than a normal return.
-The only way to find out is conduct a bit of research using the various online ticket outlets.
-There are actually far fewer ticket agents than there appear to be because many of these apparently independent agents are actually part of Raileasy, thetrainline.com or another well known agent.
+In many cases the really cheap fares are for odd trains in the graveyard slots, with more practical services as expensive, or more expensive, than a normal return.
+The only way to find out is to conduct a bit of research using the various online ticket outlets.
+There are actually far fewer ticket agents than you might think, because many of these apparently independent outlets are actually part of Raileasy, thetrainline.com or another well known agent.
 Our advice is to buy tickets through one of the railway companies, preferably one local to the route you intend to travel.
 They are more knowledgeable and will often be able to display cheaper deals.
 Before buying anything, check out an alternative agent for better deals, and consider the options below, which can save a fortune.

 SPLIT TICKETS

 Double check routes too.
 Sometimes a more rural route is cheaper for long forgotten historical reasons from pre-British Rail days, and the strange modern ticketing system has made these historic anomalies even more marked.
 There’s no harm in looking, and most web pages allow you to enter ‘via’ or ‘not via’ to your ticket choice.
-Even then, some oddities will not show up, so keep your ear to the ground locally
+Even then, some oddities will not show up, so keep your ear to the ground locally.

 GROUPSAVE

 This is a very simple idea, but little known, and not always fully understood by station and on-train staff.
-In certain areas (principally the southeast of England and between Glasgow and Edinburgh) a group of three or four adults can travel off peak for the price of two, with accompanied children travelling for £1 each.
+In certain areas (principally the southeast of England and between Glasgow and Edinburgh) a group of three or four adults can travel off-peak for the price of two, with accompanied children travelling for £1 each.
 For a larger group, this can work out cheaper than using a railcard, but you do need to check availability in advance, and make sure you really will be saving money, because with some routes and groups, this may not be the case.

 RAIL + PLUSBUS

 Plusbus began quietly a few years ago, but has developed into a major network, covering all cities and most larger towns throughout the UK.
-When you buy your ticket you pay a small supplement (typically £2.50 to £3) allowing unlimited bus travel at the start or finish of your train journey.
+When you buy your ticket you pay a small supplement (typically £2.50 to £3) allowing unlimited bus travel at the start or end of your train journey.
 The rail-link Plusbus ticket is always cheaper than the normal bus company runaround ticket (if there is one) and as some cover a considerable area, they can represent excellent value for money.
 Better still, your discount railcard will reduce the cost even further.
-Plusbus tickets are usually valid for a single day (if you’re staying somewhere for longer you may want one for the outward journey and one for the return).
+Plusbus tickets are usually valid for a single day (if you’re staying somewhere for longer you may want one for the outward journey and another for the return).
 Some areas offer season ticket versions sold as add-ons to railway season tickets.